8000 Support Services

 8440 SCHOOL BUS DRIVER QUALIFICATIONS AND TRAINING

-The Superintendent of Schools shall be responsible for approving each driver prior to employment by the district to operate a school bus.
+The Superintendent shall be responsible for approving each driver prior to employment by the district to operate a school bus.
 The Superintendent shall ensure that each driver meets all statutory qualifications and requirements before granting such approval.

 If any transportation services are contracted out to a private motor carrier, the Superintendent shall ensure that all drivers employed by the private carrier and used to transport district students meet the statutory qualifications and requirements.